4yu5h-crtl/ESP32-CAM_Surveillance/README.md

 🚀 **A low-cost, battery-powered surveillance camera with motion detection, live streaming, and Telegram bot integration!**

 ## 📌 **About the Project**
-This project is a **DIY smart surveillance system** built using the **ESP32-CAM**.
-It supports **motion-triggered recording, remote access, and servo-controlled movement** for better coverage.
-The recordings are automatically stored and can be accessed via a **Telegram bot**.
+This project is a DIY smart surveillance system built using the ESP32-CAM.
+For better coverage, it supports motion-triggered recording, remote access, and servo-controlled movement.
+The recordings are automatically stored and can be accessed via a Telegram bot.

 This repository is **forked from** [s60sc's ESP32-CAM_MJPEG2SD](https://github.com/s60sc/ESP32-CAM_MJPEG2SD) and modified to add extended features.